Best Practices for Upgrading from v4 to v5

 ✅ Thorough preparation and communication are key to a successful migration.

-✅ Following the technical documentation for the upgrade helps prevent issues.
+✅ Following the official technical documentation helps prevent problems.

-✅ Redesign should be anticipated, especially for variables, CO, and dynamic conditions.
+✅ Redesign must be anticipated, especially for variables, CO, and dynamic conditions.

-✅ Clients must be informed from the beginning about the changes and their impact.
+✅ Clients must be informed from the start about changes and their impact.

-By following these recommendations, it is possible to minimize issues, optimize performance, and ensure a smooth transition to TAS 5.
+By following these recommendations, it is possible to minimize problems, optimize performance, and ensure a smooth transition to v5.

 Updated